victor-develop/event-modeling-prototype-v0/README.md

 ## Key Features

+### Core Features

-*   **Interactive Event Modeling:** Create and manipulate event models using swimlanes and blocks, representing different stages and actions in a process.
+*   **Interactive Event Modeling:** Create and manipulate event models using the four core building blocks (Trigger, Command, Event, View) following the EventModeling.org methodology.
 *   **Time-Traveling with Event Sourcing Principles:**
-    *   All changes to the diagram (adding swimlanes/blocks, moving nodes, updating labels) are recorded as a sequence of immutable events.
+    *   All changes to the diagram are recorded as a sequence of immutable events.
     *   The application's state can be reconstructed by replaying these events from the beginning up to any point in time, enabling powerful undo/redo and historical inspection.

-*   **Export/Import Event Log:**
-    *   **Export:** Save the entire event history as a JSON file, allowing you to persist your work or share event models.
+### Pattern Support

+*   **Command Pattern:** Create and validate Trigger → Command → Event patterns.
+*   **View Pattern:** Connect events to views for displaying event data.
+*   **Automation Pattern:** Implement Event → Command → Event chains for automated processes.
+*   **Enhanced Validations:** Real-time validation of pattern completeness and correctness.

+### Data Management

+*   **Enhanced Export/Import:**
+    *   **Export Full Model:** Save the entire model state including nodes, edges, events, and metadata.
-    *   **Import:** Load a previously exported event log, clearing the current state and replaying the imported events to reconstruct the diagram.
+    *   **Import Model:** Load a previously exported model with support for both legacy and new formats.
+    *   **Advanced Import:** Direct JSON state import for advanced users and tooling integration.
+*   **Model Statistics:** Track and display comprehensive model statistics and pattern completion rates.
+### User Experience

+*   **Enhanced History Panel:**
+    *   Tabbed interface for history navigation, pattern analysis, and detailed inspection.
+    *   Visual indicators for pattern types and completeness.
+    *   Detailed property inspection for nodes and edges.
+*   **Validation Panel:**
+    *   Real-time validation feedback for model correctness.
+    *   Highlighting of disconnected nodes and incomplete patterns.
+    *   Interactive error and warning messages with element selection.
+    *   Model statistics and pattern completion visualization.
 *   **Compress Snapshot:**
     *   Optimize storage and performance by creating a "snapshot" of the current diagram state.
     *   When a snapshot is taken, all events leading up to that point are effectively "compressed" and removed from the active event log.